Mariz-Youssef/ARXML-files-reader/README.md

 -The output file shall be named as the same of the input file concatenated with “_mod.arxml”.

-*Any missing requirement is considered.
+-Any missing requirement is considered.

 # Files Description: